 Some leases are very detailed while others are very straightforward.
 It is not uncommon to see leases that forget to address any gutter cleaning or maintenance.
 If that’s the case, your best bet is to contact your landlord and ask him directly.
 You might be able to negotiate some terms that are good for you, like cleaning the gutters in order to reduce that month’s rent.

 If you tell the landlord that it is time to clean the gutters and he refuses to do so, you might need to see what your state law says about tenant and landlord responsibilities.
-In my other post, I created a table that summarizes most of them.
-You can check that and see what’s the best way to go about it.
+If your landlord is not keeping up with his or her responsibilities, you might be able to file a complaint.

 How to Clean The Gutters